 To earn the total welcome bonus on the AMEX Business Platinum card, you’ll have to meet a steep tiered minimum spending requirement (totaling $20,000 in 3 months).
 This is one of the larger requirements I’ve seen on a card.

 Keep in mind, you might still consider applying even if you can’t meet the the total minimum spending requirement.
 Because you can still earn 50,000 valuable AMEX Membership Rewards points after you spend $10,000 on purchases in the first 3 months of account opening.

 Plastiq is a tool I use to meet large spending requirements.
 This convenient service allows you to pay bills that don’t normally accept credit cards.
 You’ll pay a small fee, but it might be worth it to unlock the huge bonus on the Business Platinum card.

 Another potential drawback is only business owners can qualify for the AMEX Business Platinum.
 But it’s easier than you might think to qualify for a business card.
-We’ve written about 7 quick small business ideas that can make you eligible!
 I qualified for the AMEX Business Platinum thanks to my eBay drop shipping side hustle!

-If you’re searching for an alternative lucrative small business credit card offer, I’d recommend the Chase Ink Business Preferred.
-The sign-up bonus on this card can be worth at least $1,000 in travel!
+If you’re searching for an alternative lucrative small business credit card offer, I’d recommend the Ink Business Preferred Credit Card.
+The welcome bonus on this card can be worth at least $1,000 in travel!

 Wondering if you should apply for the AMEX Business Platinum card?
-It’s a great time to consider adding this card to your wallet because the welcome bonus is the highest it’s ever been!
+It’s a great time to consider adding this card to your wallet!

 After meeting the tiered minimum spending requirements, you can earn a total of 95,000 AMEX Membership Rewards points.
 With the points you’ll earn from the intro bonus and completing the minimum spending, you’ll have enough points to get $950 in gift cards or nearly $1,400 worth of airfare.